-Join Angie Taylor for an in-depth discussion in this video Using variable values, part of After Effects Expressions: Getting Started.
+Join Angie Taylor for an in-depth discussion in this video Using variable values, part of Learning After Effects Expressions.

 There are times where it's useful to have a variable value to feed into your expression.
 I'll show you one of those examples here.
 Here I have an expression, which is basically taking the angle of this effect here, the cog speed effect.
 And it's using that to control, this position value.
 So, you'll see I've got value one just returning itself.
 So, we're keeping the value that was originally there before the expression for the Y value.